 Performing Keyword research using Google Keyword tool:

-I hope this must have given you a basic understanding of Keyword tool by Google works, and now, we will move to real deal here.
-Our target is to find some low competitive but high-medium traffic Keyword using Google search, Google Keyword research tool, SEMRUSH & LongTailPro.
+I hope this must have given you a basic understanding of Keyword tool by Google works, and now, we will move to a real deal here.
+Our target is to find some low competitive but high-medium traffic Keyword using Google search, Google Keyword research tool and SEMRUSH.

-We will be using SEMRUSH or LongTailPro to analyze the competition of a keyword.
+We will be using SEMRUSH to analyze the competition of a keyword.
 Basically, this would help us determine how easy or difficult it is to rank for a certain keyword.

 Now, before we start here is a quick question: